 Gary L. Young is a partner at Keating, O’Gara law firm in Lincoln.
 He represents a wide range of law enforcement officers accross Nebraska and is on-call 24/7 to respond to use of force matters.
 His clients include a wide range of law enforcement employee groups in the State of Nebraska.

-Young has had the privilege of representing more than 100 law enforcement officers in dozens of grand jury investigations of officer involved shootings, and other use of force investigations.
+Young has had the privilege of representing more than 300 law enforcement officers in 100+ grand jury investigations of officer involved shootings or in custody deaths, and other use of force investigations.

 Young is an Adjunct Professor of Law at the University of Nebraska College of Law, and has been a speaker at national, state and local conferences on the use of force and other law enforcement matters.